saksben/d287-java-frameworks/README_PA.md

 D287 Java Frameworks PA - Benjamin Saks

 ***C. Customize the HTML user interface for your customer’s application.
 The user interface should include the shop name, the product names, and the names of the parts.***
-File name:
+File name: mainscreen.html
-Line:
+Line: 14, 19, 21, 53
-Change description:
+Change description: changed the title, headline, and section headlines to my custom design.
+Will add the sample names in section E.
 Change:
+14 <title>My Classic Car Store</title>
+19 <h1>Classic Auto Store</h1>
+21 <h2>Car Parts</h2>
+53 <h2>Classic Cars</h2>

 ***D. Add an “About” page to the application to describe your chosen customer’s company to web viewers and include navigation to and from the “About” page and the main screen.***
 File name: